kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/oauth/_index.md

 `https://accounts.google.com/.well-known/openid-configuration`.
 - `app_url`: This is the public URL of your application.
 It is used in combination with the `callback_path` attribute.
 - `callback_path`: The callback path relative to the `app_url`.
 Once a user has been authenticated, the identity provider will redirect them to this URL.
-Gloo will intercept requests with this path and will not forward them upstream.
+Gloo will intercept requests with this path, exchange the authorization code received from Dex for an ID token, place the ID token in a cookie on the request, and forward the request to its original destination.
 - `client_id`: This is the **client id** that you obtained when you registered your application with the identity provider.
 - `client_secret_ref`: This is a reference to a Kubernetes secret containing the **client secret** that you obtained when you registered your application with the identity provider.
 The easiest way to create the Kubernetes secret in the